-The Island Arts Centre Society was formed by the visual and performing artists and artisans of Salt Spring Island in 1989, in conjunction with the Gulf Islands Community Arts Council and Salt Spring Island Parks, Arts and Recreation Commission.
-It was given the mandate to raise funds and design, build and operate a centre for the arts.
+In 1989 the visual and performing artists and artisans of Salt Spring Island, in conjunction with the Gulf Islands Community Arts Council and Salt Spring Island Parks, Arts & Recreation Commission, formed the Island Arts Centre Society .
+The Society was then given the mandate to raise funds and design, build and operate a centre for the arts.
 Artist Robert Bateman officially opened ArtSpring in April 1999.

 The mission of the Island Arts Centre Society is to operate a community arts centre and to promote the appreciation and practice of artistic creativity.